Austinbolinger/ECE382_Lab2/README.md

 https://github.com/Austinbolinger/ECE382_Lab2/blob/master/AFunctionality.txt

 #Results
 I showed my results to Dr. York for required and B functionality in class on lesson 11.
-The next day I showed my A functionality to Capt Trimble.
+Later that day before COB, I showed my A functionality to Capt Trimble.
 My answers are: Congratulations!
 You decrypted the ECE382 hidden message and achieved required functionality#; The message key length is 16 bits  It only contains letters, periods, and spaces#; and Fast.
 Neat.
 Average.
 Friendly.
 Good.
 Good.

 #Documentation
 Capt Trimble helped me understand the xor function.
 In the process I was able to see that my actual error was using the wrong values.